-Epigenetic inheritance has been proven in the laboratory.
+Laboratory tests have demonstrated epigenetic inheritance.
 Mice were given ample food and behaved normally.
 The food was then reduced to a minimum and the mice became aggressive and anxious.

 The food supply was then reinstated.
 The mice’s aggressive behaviour did not change.
 A new generation of mice was bred from these aggressive mice.
 The offspring were given unlimited food from birth, yet retained their parents’ aggressive conditioning.

 Professor Rachel Yehuda, speaking at ITC 2021, explained that “environmental influences cause chemical reactions that can interfere with how DNA is transcribed.”

 While the understanding of the mechanics of epigenetic inheritance is fairly recent, generational trauma goes way back.
 The Christian church refers to it as ‘generational sin’ or ‘generational curses’.
 The Bible refers to it on several occasions (e.g. Exodus 20:4-6, Jeremiah 31:29 and John 9:1-3).